Arab Barometer: Methodology and data

 All interviews are conducted with citizens of a country who are eighteen years of age or older.
 Sampling is done scientifically to ensure that results are representative for the country.
 Surveys are conducted face-to-face in the respondent's place of residence.
 Arab Barometer data is available to the public at no charge.
 The survey questionnaires and data downloads are available on its website.

+Surveys were designed to detect attitudes and viewpoints that might support democratisation, including toleration, respect for diversity, civic engagement and trust.
+The political theorist Timothy Mitchell has criticised the Arab Barometer project's methodology, arguing that it assumes without basis that the presence of a civic culture is likely to provide a basis for democratisation, when numerous examples exist of democratisation being prevented by the presence of strong civic cultures among elites who seek to protect their own status.

 Waves

 Wave 1 survey (2006–2007) in 7 countries: Algeria, Bahrain (2009), Jordan, Lebanon, Morocco, Palestine and Yemen.

 Wave 2 survey (2010–2011) in 10 countries: Algeria, Egypt, Iraq, Jordan, Lebanon, Palestine, Saudi Arabia, Sudan, Tunisia, and Yemen.

 Wave 3 survey (2012–2014) in 12 countries: Algeria, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Palestine, Sudan, Tunisia, and Yemen.

 Wave 4 survey (2016) in 7 countries: Algeria, Egypt, Jordan, Lebanon, Morocco, Palestine, and Tunisia.

 Wave 5 survey (2018–2019) in 12 countries: Algeria, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Palestine, Sudan, Tunisia, and Yemen.

 Wave 6 survey (2020–2021) in 7 countries: Algeria, Iraq, Jordan, Lebanon, Libya, Morocco, and Tunisia.

 Wave 7 survey (2021–2022) in 12 countries: Algeria, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Palestine, Sudan, and Tunisia.